BiQiWHU/BWG/README.md

 ## Acknowledgement

 The development of CMFormer is largely based on Mask2Former [https://bowenc0221.github.io/mask2former/].

+The majority of Mask2Former is licensed under a [MIT License](LICENSE).

+However portions of the project are available under separate license terms: Swin-Transformer-Semantic-Segmentation is licensed under the [MIT license](https://github.com/SwinTransformer/Swin-Transformer-Semantic-Segmentation/blob/main/LICENSE), Deformable-DETR is licensed under the [Apache-2.0 License](https://github.com/fundamentalvision/Deformable-DETR/blob/main/LICENSE).

 If you find the proposed CMFormer is useful for domain-generalized urban-scene segmentation, please also cite the asserts from the orginal Mask2Former as follows: